Sperm test kit for home use

-Our CE Certified device and app will provide your Sperm Health results fast with over 95% accuracy.
+Our CE-certified device and app will quickly provide your sperm health results with over 95% accuracy.

-The tests come in discreet packaging and only takes 15 minutes to get results.
+The tests come in discreet packaging and only take 15 minutes to get results.

 Verified by fertility experts

-Every single test is manually reviewed by fertility experts to ensure the highest possible accuracy.
+Fertility experts manually review every single test to ensure the highest possible accuracy.
 Our team will also answer any questions you may have to guide you on your journey.